 During the collection of this data valuable datasets are being made that can be used as training and test sets for other tasks and projects.
 The cultural heritage sphere has not had a lot of high quality training sets that can be used for visual analysis.
 One of the outcomes of the V4Design project will be a few of these datasets that will join the growing corpus of machine learning datasets for cultural heritage.
 Another promising project funded by the European Union that works towards this goal is the ‘Saint George on a Bike‘ project, awarded a CEF telecom grant.
 The V4Design project will be in close contact with this CEF Telecom project to create synergies between overlapping tasks.

-With the final datasets being imported to the V4Design consortium in 2019, the second prototype of the V4Design platform should be ready and operational for demo use in the first quarter of 2020.
+With the final datasets being imported to the V4Design consortium in 2019 and early 2020 the second prototype of the V4Design platform should be ready and operational for demo use in the first quarter of 2020.
 Stay up to date with the latest V4Design news to be able to check out this demo when it releases!